Can IRCC Verify My French Test Results After Express Entry?

 Can IRCC verify French language test results?

-That means the safest approach is exact entry, not approximation.
-Use the accepted test name, correct score column, date, and certificate details from the official result document.
+So the working rule is exact entry.
+Use the accepted test name, the correct score column, the test date, and the certificate details copied straight from the official result document.
+What you should never enter: practice scores, screenshots from a prep platform, or results from a non-accepted version of a French test.

 • Use TEF Canada or TCF Canada for French Express Entry proof.

-• Enter the official result details exactly.
+• Type the official result details exactly as printed.

 What number do I enter for TEF Canada?

-IRCC also warns TEF Canada candidates to enter only the previous score equivalency results because the "Score / 699" column is not compatible with the Express Entry system at this time.
+One scoring detail trips up many TEF Canada candidates.
+The same TEF certificate guidance tells candidates to use the scores in the "Old score equivalence" column for the IRCC online profile.
+IRCC mirrors this: enter only the previous score equivalency results, because the "Score / 699" column is not compatible with the Express Entry system at this time.
+Reading the wrong column can place a strong result in the wrong grid.

-Certificate numberFirst part before hyphenWrong proof identifier
+Certificate numberFirst part of the attestation number, before the hyphenWrong proof identifier

-NIPSecond part after hyphenProfile cannot match result
+NIP / test PINSecond part of the attestation number, after the hyphenProfile cannot match the result

 Do French test results expire for Express Entry?